blaynem/rumble-raffle-DAO/README.md

 - Players:
   - Allow players to change their names.
 - Create Room:
+  - Allow setting of player limits
+  - Allow setting entry fee to 0.
+  - Allow setting an initial prize purse.
-  -  Allows params of users that can join (only nft holders, only with certain amount of x coin, etc)
+  - Allow params of user that can join:
+    - Whitelist addresses
+    - Only x NFT holder
+    - Only with x amount of coin
+    - Etc
 - Rooms:
   - ~~Should show the users public address on hover of their name.~~
     - Should style this better